The number of equivalent realisations of a rigid graph: Generic frameworks

 A graph $G=(V,E)$ is {\em isostatic} if it is rigid and has $|E|=2|V|-3$.
 Note that if $(G,p)$ is a generic realisation of an isostatic graph then its rigidty matrix has linearly independent rows so $d_G(p)$ is generic by Lemma \ref{qgen1}.

-Our next result allows us to choose a canonical representative for each congruence class in the set of all realisations which are equivalent to a given generic realisation of a rigid graph.
+Our next result allows us to use Lemma \ref{standard} to choose a canonical representative for each congruence class in the set of all realisations which are equivalent to a given generic realisation of a rigid graph.